lauragift21/giftegwuenu.dev/content/posts/deployment-with-cloudflare-pages.md

 ## Getting Started

 Let's start with creating a [Nuxt.js](https://nuxtjs.org/) website.
-I wanted the core of the tutorial to be Cloudflare Pages so I went with a miminal demo.
+I wanted the core of the tutorial to be Cloudflare Pages so I went with a mimimal demo.

 To set up a new Nuxt.js app you need to use the command: